StephanMusgrave/CV/README.md

 - Precompiled languages such as CoffeeScript, HAML and SASS

 ### Software development experience
-- I have designed and implemented three separate computer data aquisition annd control systems for bioreactors
+- I have designed and implemented three separate computer data aquisition annd control systems for bioreactors prodcution system and associated instrumnetation
-- I have commisioned new websites for Unicorn Biologics and GSK
+- I have commisioned new websites for Unicorn Biologics and GlaxoSmithKline

 ### Other transferable skills
 - Project management